 Other Considerations Affecting Advisor Fees

-Since online and robo-advisors typically charge up to half as much as traditional human advisors, it’s important to understand what you do (and don’t) get from each type of advisor so you can decide if the extra cost is worth it.
+Since online and robo-advisors typically charge up to half as much as traditional human advisors, it’s important to understand what you do (and don’t) get from each type of advisor so you can decide if the extra cost is worth it for your personal finances.

 Robo-advisors are relatively new.
-These are computer-based financial advisors that use algorithms to construct and manage investment portfolios based on your investing goals, time horizon and level of risk tolerance.
-There are usually very low (or even no) account minimums with robo-advisors, which can make them a good choice for beginning investors.
-However, they usually don’t offer personalized advice or financial planning.
+These are computer-based financial advisors that use algorithms to construct and manage investment portfolios based on your investing goals, time horizon, and level of risk tolerance.
+There are usually very low (or even no) account minimums with robo-advisors, which can make them a good choice for beginner investors.
+However, they usually don’t offer personalized advice or comprehensive financial planning.

-Online financial advisors are kind of a hybrid between traditional human advisors and robo-advisors.
+Online financial advisors are often a hybrid between traditional human advisors and robo-advisors.
 Like robo-advisors they operate online or via telephone or video, but they function similarly to human advisors.
 For example, they may offer full-service, personalized financial planning and investment advice.
-Some online financial advisors offer direct access to a dedicated CERTIFIED FINANCIAL PLANNERTM (CFP®).
+Some online financial advisors offer direct access to a dedicated CERTIFIED FINANCIAL PLANNER (CFP®).

 Types of Human Advisors

 Breaking things down further, there are three types of traditional human advisors, each of whom charges fees differently.